benwhalley/just-enough-r/docs/linear-models-simple.md

 <img src="linear-models-simple_files/figure-html/unnamed-chunk-2-1.png" width="672" />

-Before running any model, we should ask outselves what question we are trying to answer?
-In this instance, we can see that both weight and engine size are related to `mpg`, but they are also correlated with one another.
+Before running any model, we should ask outselves: "what question we are trying to answer?"

-We might want to know, "are weight and engine size independent predictors of `mpg`?"
+In this instance, we can see that both weight (`wt`) and engine size (`disp`) are related to `mpg`, but they are also correlated with one another.
+We might want to know, then, "are weight and engine size independent predictors of `mpg`?"
 That is, if we know a car's weight, do we gain additional information about it's `mpg` by measuring engine size?

 To answer this, we could use multiple regression, including both `wt` and `disp` as predictors of `mpg`.
-The formula for this would be `mpg ~ wt + disp`.
+The formula for this model would be `mpg ~ wt + disp`.
 The command below runs the model:

 ```r